gubasso/docs-n-notes/it/server-vps.md

 ```
 - `alias sudo='sudo -v; sudo '`: Refreshing the timeout

-- test exit and try to access ssh with new user
+- test open other terminal (or exit) and try to access ssh with new user
   - `ssh super_user@<fqdn>`

 ## Security steps